 Heart enlargement or other problems with the structure and function of the heart (such as weak squeezing) may show up on these tests:

 Heart biopsy, in which a small piece of heart muscle is removed, may be needed depending on the cause.
-However, this is uncommon.
+However, this is rarely done.

 For advanced cardiomyopathy: